timopruesse/react-conversation/README.md

 ### Example app

 There is a small example app where you can see the hooks in action.
 Feel free to check out the source code to see how it works.

-1. Execute `yarn build` in the root directory
+1. Execute `npm run build` in the root directory
 2. `cd example`
-3. Execute `yarn start`
+3. Execute `npm run start`
-4. Open `localhost:5000` in any browser
+4. Open `localhost:3000` in any browser

 > Try to send a user message with an angry tone ;)